One year. One hundred and twenty primary school students. One Thousand Words for belonging.

 Poetry

-Year 6 have been busy reading poetry and creating their own poetry portfolios.
-Every student in Year 6 will contribute one poem from their poetry portfolio for a new anthology called 1000 POEMS FOR BELONGING.
+Year 6 also spent the year reading poetry and creating their own poetry portfolios.
+Every student in Year 6 contributed one poem from their poetry portfolio for a new anthology called 100 POEMS FOR BELONGING.
 In writing these poems, the students have discussed what it means to translanguage, sometimes choosing to translanguage between various home languages, or the languages of their friends and peers.
-The students have been receiving poetry advice and feedback from Talia Randall, Anthony Anaxagorou and Nina Mingya Powles.
-Inviting these poets into the classroom to meet and support our young writers has been a wonderful experience that the students readily refer back to as they re-draft their work.
-We also have a group of translators on hand to check all our poems before they go to print.
+The students received poetry advice and feedback from Talia Randall, Anthony Anaxagorou and Nina Mingya Powles.
+Inviting these poets into the classroom to meet and support our young writers was a wonderful experience that the students readily referred back to as they re-drafted their work.
+A group of translators were on hand to check all our poems before they went to print.
+You can read more about 100 POEMS FOR BELONGING - and find out how to read it - here.

 Podcast